FloSewn/TQMesh/README.md

 The **TQMesh** application uses simple parameter files as input for the mesh generation.
 There are some sample files given in the *input/* directory.

-To start the application, run
+To use the application, navigate to your main project directory in your terminal and run:
 ```sh
 ./bin/TQMesh <Input-file>
 ```
-from your command line.
+Replace `<Input-file>` with the name of your chosen input parameter file.

 ## Examples
 For the mesh generation, you simply need to define a few global parameters and the mesh boundaries in terms of boundary nodes and edges.